4WD MODIFICATIONS - ELECTRIC & LIGHTS

 The beams brightened the road out to 350 metres, with good spread.

-Fitment was a little tricky, because the brackets are multi-part items, but the range of vertical adjustment was very good.
+Fitment was a little tricky, because the brackets were multi-part items, but the range of vertical adjustment was very good.

-There is also a stacking bracket for these lights, so we checked it out as well.
+There was also a stacking bracket for these lights, so we checked it out as well.